It’s time to change how you think about managed IT services

 In most cases, the business owner is only offered guidance from the provider, and acting on that advice, or not, is another decision to be made.
 The business owner is still assuming a high degree of technological responsibility for the organization, even though they do not have the expertise of the provider.

 If the hardware or systems aren’t working and the contract with the IT provider ends, the business owner is stuck with the poorly performing technology the provider recommended.
-With a professional technology organization (PTO), you can end the relationship and get rid of the hardware and software.
+With a ideal IT environment, you can end the relationship and get rid of the hardware and software.

 Additionally, when you adopt a new technology, we’ll guide everyone at your company through the process so you truly benefit from innovation.
 If Microsoft or Amazon come up with a new way to handle identity management, we learn it first and say to our clients, “This is how you will now log into your computer; you no longer need a password.”